cerico/oakwell/docs/rails.md

-## Rails app provision
+## Ruby on Rails

-This Ansible script sets up a Rails application.
+This Ansible playbook sets up

+- Ruby on Rails application.
+- Pre-configred Ansible playbook for deployment.

 ### Pre-requisites